sophiapham/PythonGames/README.md

 # PythonGames

-To educate myself further in Python and wanting to learn how to create my own games; I am trying out Grant Jenks's exercises: https://grantjenks.com/docs/freegames/
+To educate myself further in Python and wanting to learn how to create my own games; I am trying out some exercises: https://pypi.org/project/freegames/